sergiocorreia/ftools/README.md

 **ftools** is two things:

-1. A Mata class (*Factor*) that creates identifiers ("factors") from a set of variables or vectors.
-It is very fast for big datasets because it avoids sorting the data.
-2. A list of Stata commands that exploit the *Factor* class, providing alternatives to common commands such as collapse, contract, egen group, sort, levelsof, etc.
+1. A list of Stata commands that provide faster alternatives to common commands such as collapse, contract, egen group, sort, levelsof, etc.
+2. A Mata class (*Factor*) with several methods for creating and working with categorical variables (using them as identifiers for groups or individuals).
+This class is what makes the above commands fast.

+Currently the following commands are implemented:

+- `fcollapse` replacing `collapse` and `contract`
+- `fegen group` replacing `egen group`
+- `fisid` replacing `isid`
+- `fsort` replacing `sort` (although it is rarely faster than sort)

 # Usage